Avoiding infection: What to do at the doctor’s office

-While your child cannot avoid all germs, there are some tips to help you reduce the chance of getting sick:
+While your child cannot avoid all germs, there are things you can do to decrease the risk of them getting sick.

-- after wiping your or your child’s nose,
+- after wiping your child’s nose,

-- before feeding your child, or eating,
+- before feeding your child,

 - If your child has a cold, cough or diarrhea, let the receptionist know when you arrive.
-Depending on his age and condition, you may be asked to stay in a certain part of the waiting room and to keep your child from playing with other children.
+Depending on the age and condition, you may be asked to stay in a certain part of the waiting room and to keep your child from playing with other children.

 More information from the CPS:

-Reviewed by the following CPS Committees:
+Reviewed by the following CPS committees:

-Infectious Diseases and Immunization Committee
+- Infectious Diseases and Immunization Committee